Particular/Workshop/exercises/03 - Sagas.md

     {
         if (Data.IsOrderSubmitted && Data.IsPaymentProcessedYet)
         {
-            // Send a message to execute shipment MarkAsComplete();
+            await Task.CompletedTask; // Send a message to execute shipment MarkAsComplete();
         }
     }